warolv/igorzhivilo.com/_posts/2020-07-01-ci-cd-future-k8s-jenkins.markdown

 To find and understand in detail what you need to integrate Vault into Jenkins, read my post: http://igorzhivilo.com/jenkins/how-to-read-vault-secrets-from-declarative-pipeline/

 Please follow me on [Twitter (@warolv)](https://twitter.com/warolv)

+I will save all configuration created in this tutorial in my [Github](https://github.com/warolv/jenkins-eks)

 This post on my [medium](https://medium.com/@warolv/build-ci-cd-of-the-future-with-kubernetes-aws-eks-and-jenkins-84b744f26949)